dvdjg/mcp-office/USE_CASES.md

 - **AI Infers**: The user wants to quickly turn structured data into a Word table.
 The new `word/tables/insertFromArray` tool is the perfect fit!
 - **AI Action**: Uses `word/tables/insertFromArray` with `filePath=/docs/ReporteDatos.docx`, providing the data array, and setting `styleOptions.headerRow` to `true`.
 The AI might suggest a `styleName` if the user doesn't specify one.
 - **Interaction**: AI asks for the document path, the data array, and any preferred table style or styling options (like header row or first column).
+### Use Case 21: Markdown Import with HTML Tables (The Web-to-Word Weaver)

+**Scenario**: You have a Markdown document (`web_data.md`) that includes complex tables formatted using embedded HTML (because standard Markdown tables are too limiting for merged cells and specific styling).
+You need to import this into a Word document (`ReporteWeb.docx`) while preserving the table structure, including merged cells.
+Manually recreating the table in Word is a formatting nightmare! 🕸️➡️📄

+**Solution**:

+- **User Tells AI**: "Import web_data.md into ReporteWeb.docx, make sure the HTML tables look right!"
+- **AI Infers**: The user needs to import Markdown with embedded HTML tables.
+The enhanced `word/markdown/import` tool is the perfect weaver for this task.
+- **AI Action**: Uses `word/markdown/import` with `path=/docs/web_data.md` and `output=/docs/ReporteWeb.docx`.
+The tool, now configured to handle HTML, will parse the embedded table HTML and recreate the table structure, including merged cells, in the Word document using COM Interop.
+- **Interaction**: AI asks for the Markdown file path and the desired output Word document path.

+### Use Case 22: Word Table Export to Markdown/HTML (The Table Translator)

+**Scenario**: You have a Word document (`InformeComplejo.docx`) containing a table with merged cells and specific formatting.
+You need to export this table to Markdown format, preserving the structure and merging using embedded HTML, so it can be easily shared or published online.
+Manually converting the table and handling merged cells is incredibly tedious! 📄➡️🕸️

+**Solution**:

+- **User Tells AI**: "Export the table from InformeComplejo.docx to Markdown/HTML!"
+- **AI Infers**: The user wants to export a Word table to Markdown with HTML.
+The enhanced `word/markdown/export` tool is the ideal translator.
+- **AI Action**: Uses `word/markdown/export` with `document=/docs/InformeComplejo.docx` and `output=/docs/table_export.md`.
+The tool will iterate through the specified table (or all tables if none is specified), detect merged cells, and generate Markdown with embedded HTML `<table>` tags, including `colspan` and `rowspan` attributes.
+- **Interaction**: AI asks for the Word document path and the desired output Markdown file path.
+It might also ask which table to export if there are multiple.

+### Use Case 23: Word Table Data Extraction (The Data Miner)

+**Scenario**: You have a Word document (`DatosTabla.docx`) containing a table with important data, including some merged cells.
+You need to extract this data into a structured format (like a 2D array) so you can process it further in another application or script.
+Manually copying and pasting the data is prone to errors, especially with merged cells! 📄⛏️📊

+**Solution**:

+- **User Tells AI**: "Extract the data from the table in DatosTabla.docx!"
+- **AI Infers**: The user wants to extract structured data from a Word table.
+The new `word/tables/extractData` tool is the perfect data miner.
+- **AI Action**: Uses `word/tables/extractData` with `filePath=/docs/DatosTabla.docx` and `tableIndex=1` (assuming it's the first table).
+The tool will read the table content, correctly handle merged cells by representing spanned cells as `null`, and return the data as a 2D array.
+- **Interaction**: AI asks for the Word document path and the index of the table to extract (1-based).
 ## Excel Use Cases (with a Smile)

 No more tears over spreadsheets!
 Office MCP brings joy (and efficiency) to your life with Excel.